aparna0522/Bookstore/README.md

 <h2>How to run this project?</h2>

 Please ensure port 8080 is open and can serve the backend.
-Create a mongodb cluster, and use the mongoURI as the connection string.
+Create a mongodb cluster, and use the mongoURI as the connection string in config.js
 1. Run ```sh startBackendServer.sh```
 2. Run ```sh startFrontendServer.sh```
 3. Use the http-server link to launch the website.